vuciv/vim-bujo/README.md

   imap <C-BS> <Plug>BujoCheckinsert
   ```

   **NOTE: These are my default keys.
 Some terminals do not register these keys the same.
+For example, reddit user u/CoolioDude noted "for example, my terminal emulator sees enter, control-enter, and shift-enter as the same key."
 If this does not work, you will need to choose your own mappings.
 If anyone has suggestions for a new default mapping, please let me know!**

 * Change cache directory: